 Hydras are three-headed, and when killed split into two smaller three-headed hydras (and one animation actually has the heads snapping at each other).

-In Warcraft I and II, the Orcish Horde had no healing spells.
+In Warcraft I and II, the Orcish Horde had no healing spells (although Berserkers in Warcraft II had the ability to slowly regain lost health, and Death Knights could heal themselves with Death Coil).
 In the expansion for 2, the Orc heroes (whose deaths meant mission failure) had way more HP then their human counterparts to make up for this.
 Even after their Heel-Face Turn in Warcraft III, the orcish Horde only had healing ward till the expansion added the Shadow Hunter.

 Averted with the Scourge in Warcraft III who had several effective skills to heal their units like Deathcoil and Vampiric aura.